icann-dns/puppet-wombat/REFERENCE.md

 a boolean to enable synchronous_commit on postgresql

-##### `min_partitions`
+##### `r_min_data_age`

 Data type: `Integer`

-integer ensure a minimum number of raw data partitions
+integer number of days of raw data to be retained

 ##### `s_min_data_age`

 Data type: `Integer`

-integer specified the number of days of aggregation data to be retained for 1s aggregation
+integer number of days of aggregation data to be retained for 1s aggregation

 ##### `m_min_data_age`

 Data type: `Integer`

-integer specified the number of days of aggregation data to be retained for 5m aggregation
+integer number of days of aggregation data to be retained for 5m aggregation

 ##### `threshold`